chaoss/wg-dei/focus-areas/project-and-community/project-burnout.md

 # Project Burnout

 Question: How is project burnout identified and managed within an open source project?

 ## Description

 Burnout is a condition of mental, emotional, and physical exhaustion resulting from chronic stress.
-The three dimensions characterising burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
+The three dimensions characterizing burnout are feelings of energy depletion or exhaustion, increased cynicism or psychological distance from one’s work and reduced professional efficacy (WHO, 2020).
 Project Burnout can occur:
 * When project members become overwhelmed with the amount of work expected with project participation
 * As a result of any community and contributor activities, including technical work, community management, and organizational work.